 When it comes to software testing, identifying an issue is important, but reporting it is just as, if not more important.
-Reporting defects is also a crucial step in software development.
+Reporting defects is also a crucial step in the software development lifecycle.
 It allows the engineer and those impacted by the issue to communicate, explaining what went wrong, why it happened, and how to fix it.
 Unfortunately, many software testers don't have the skills required to write a bug report correctly.

 The following article will help you become an expert at creating successful bug reports by giving you recommended techniques.
 Let’s start with the fundamentals.